 The same narrative was earlier pushed by @squintneaon, a Twitter handle infamous for circulating misinformation.
 “In a shocking incident in Kishanganj, Bihar Tribals attacked Muslims with bow & arrow who was forcibly ocupying their land for Namaz on Eid,” read the tweet that was liked more than 4,000 times and retweeted over 2,000 times at the time of writing this article.
+The handle has been suspended by Twitter.

 Soon after @squintneon’s tweet and OpIndia’s article, the claim was picked up by several Twitter users.
 An identical narrative was also circulated on Facebook, including on a group called We Support Republic.

 OpIndia’s article was based on a report by Dainik Jagran.
 The right-wing website, however, attributed information to Dainik Jagran that could not be found in the report.
 OpIndia wrote that “the tribals fearing that Muslims had come to occupy their lands attacked them with their traditional weapons of bow and arrow” but Dainik Jagran’s article has no mention of Muslims attempting to grab the land.
 The report focuses on the victims of the incident and the few lines that talk about the violence say, “It’s noteworthy that on Wednesday in Dhulabari village in Thakuganj thana area, Sukhadali panchayat, tribals attacked people who had gathered to offer Namaz in the Idgah on the tea garden.
-Five people were injured by traditional weapons of the tribals. (translated)”
+Five people were injured by traditional weapons of the tribals.”

 The incident was also reported by Hindustan Times, according to which, the land was not owned by the tribals but “captured” by them.
 “The incident took place when the tribals started rituals on the tea garden land, which they had earlier “captured”.
 Upon getting information, owners and employees of the tea garden reached the spot and tried to stop them.
 Angry tribals retaliated and attacked them with arrows,” said the report.